 4. Raccoons need extensive training.
 Cats and dogs often "train themselves," learning to be unaccompanied in a house for hours without wreaking havoc on the home.
 A raccoon can not and will not "train itself."
 It needs nearly 24-hour supervision until it is at least several months old.
 No cage is large enough to humanely contain an adult raccoon, so you must know that your animal is well-controlled and adjusted enough to be alone without human supervision.

+5. Raccoons don't always get along with other pets.
 My neighbor's raccoon broke into his pet rabbit's cage and killed the animal.
 A few weeks later, it had a bloody fight with his pet Pomeranian, which led to both animals requiring extensive veterinary care.
 Before getting a raccoon, you need to carefully consider how it might impact the other animals in your home.
 If you aren't 100% certain that the raccoon will get along with your other animals, get a guinea pig instead.

 Adopting an animal is always a big decision, and it requires particular consideration when it involves an exotic or non-domesticated animal.
 Always defer to local laws and your veterinarian's judgment before adopting any new pet.